An archetype is to the psyche what the body is to the mind.

 Each and every one of us needs to establish some connection with all seven feminine archetypes to thrive.

 The lover is our gateway to sacred sensuality, creativity, passion, and our innate ability to captivate.
 The huntress is our path to independence and our warrior spirit.
-The maiden brings intuition, creativity, and the ability to withstand period of darkness in order to step into our light.
+The maiden offers intuition, creativity, and the ability to evolve during periods of darkness.
 The sage is a gateway to accomplishment, wisdom, and the ability to compartmentalize our emotions.
 The queen is the key to confidence, leadership, alliances, and the ability to attract the finer things in life.
 The mother is our connection to our ability to nurture, create, protect, and establish deep, heart-centered relationships.
 And the mystic is our pathway to freedom, inner peace, and the seductive allure of mystery.

-These 7 basic feminine archetypes are the foundation for my unique seduction theory.
-To better understand the 13 seduction archetypes, I implore you to read about the 7 feminine archetypes on which my system is based.
+These 7 basic feminine archetypes are also the foundation for my unique captivation theory.
+To better understand the 13 seduction archetypes, I recommend you read about the 7 feminine archetypes on which my system is based.

 In Myth: Aphrodite, Venus, Ochun, The Sirens, Inanna, Qondita, Astarte, Hathor, Mami Wati, Erzuli, Xochiquetzal, Venus of Willendorf

-Strengths: Naturally seductive, incites arousal and passion in others, passionate and creative
+Strengths: Naturally magnetic, incites arousal and passion in others, creative, independent, pleasure-oriented

 Challenges: vanity, lack of focus, fragile self-esteem